-The expected volume of copper concentrate is 1,200 t/year.
 The copper concentrate will be low/medium grade copper, with a significant amount of payable silver and gold.
 The impurity specification will not be known until the metallurgical test work is completed.
 In Table 19-3 the results for Cu concentrate are presented.

-Cu concentrate

-Element Unit Assay

-Cu % 20

-Ag opt 180

-Au gpt 5

-Pb % 3.08

-Zn % 6

-As g/t

-Cl g/t

-F ppm

-Hg ppm

-Cd ppm

-Sb ppm
+Cu concentrate Element Unit Assay % 20 Cu Ag opt 180 5 Au gpt Pb 3.08 % Zn % 6 g/t As CI g/t F ppm Hg ppm Cd ppm Sb ppm